-Step 1 - Pre-Application Updated 2023: Please complete and submit a pre-application form for consideration.
-If the proposal appears to meet the initial requirements you will be asked to submit a full application.
-The pre-application available on the Town of Barnstable website and should be submitted by email with "CDBG application" in the subject line please.
+Step 1 - Pre-Application Updated 6/9/2020: Please complete and submit a pre-application form for consideration.
+If proposal appears to meet the initial requirements you will be asked to submit a full application.
+Pre-Application available on the Town of Barnstable website and should be submitted by email with "CDBG application" in the subject line please.